Srikrishnarajan/freshersbatch-oct16/README.txt

-Git Branching Assignment - Committing css files
+Git Branching Assignment - Committing js files

 In this assignment, our objective is to commit css files into git.